/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Join the 300-plus nonprofits already using OnTheClock to keep payroll right and grant hours clean.
 Start your 30-day free trial, then contact us to apply your nonprofit discount.

-No credit card required, and you'll be set up in minutes.
+No credit card is required, and you'll be set up in minutes.

 Start Your Free Trial